vishapoberon/compiler/ReadMe.md

 with the following simple steps:

   1. Install pre-requisites such as git, gcc, static C libraries, diff utils.
-  2. Clone the repository and run 'make full'.
+  2. Clone the repository: `git clone https://github.com/vishaps/voc`
+  3. Optionally `export CC=clang` or `export CC=tcc` or `export CC=nvcc`
+  4. run `make full`.
-  3. Optionally install to a system directory such as /opt or /usr/local/share with 'make install'.
+  5. Optionally install to a system directory such as /opt or /usr/local/share with `make install` (might be with sudo).
-  4. Set your PATH variable to include the compiler binary.
+  6. Set your PATH variable to include the compiler binary.

 These are detailed below: